superluminar-io/aws_fundamentals_workshop/docs/labs/lab_1/1_setup_project.md

    - Find and select the stack you just deployed.
    - In the stack details, go to the "Outputs" tab to see the output value "Hello, CDK!".

+## Checkpoint

+At this point, you should have:

+- Installed the AWS CDK Toolkit
+- Created a new CDK project
+- Defined a basic stack with a CloudFormation output
+- Successfully deployed the stack using `cdk deploy`
+- Verified the output in the AWS CloudFormation console

+If you're encountering issues, check the following:

+- Ensure Node.js and npm are correctly installed and in your PATH
+- Verify that you have the latest version of AWS CDK installed
+- Check that your AWS credentials are properly configured
+- Make sure you have the necessary permissions to create CloudFormation stacks

 ## Reset the Stack for the Next Lab

 To ensure the environment is clean for the next lab, follow these steps to delete the stack and clean up your project: